 - Mandatory additional costs (not included in the fees)

 - Uniforms and sports clothing

 - Personal items

 - Whole school photo (every five years)

-- Costs incurred for trips outside of the Christchurch region
+- Costs incurred for trips outside the Canterbury region

 - Opt-in additional costs

 - Significant material costs in technology classes